 -

 Estimate Before Calculating: Before diving into the calculations, take a moment to estimate the answer.
 This will help you check the reasonableness of your final result.
-For example, if you are calculating what percentage 12 is out of 15, you can quickly estimate that it's more than 50% (since 12 is more than half of 15) but less than 100% (since 12 is less than 15).
+Take this: if you are calculating what percentage 12 is out of 15, you can quickly estimate that it's more than 50% (since 12 is more than half of 15) but less than 100% (since 12 is less than 15).
 This simple estimation can help you catch errors and avoid making mistakes.

 -